Gun laws in Illinois: Other state laws

 The state prohibits the sale or possession of "switches".
 These are devices that can be used to convert a gun to full-automatic fire, where more than one round is fired when the trigger is pulled one time.

 Firearm dealers must be licensed by the state.
 To obtain a state license, a gun store must submit proof that it has a Federal Firearms License.
 The store must have surveillance equipment, maintain an electronic inventory, establish anti-theft measures, and require employees to receive training annually.

+In August 2023, Illinois passed a law banning the advertising of guns in a way that targets minors or encourages illegal paramilitary activity.
+The same law allows lawsuits against businesses that fail to take steps to prevent illegal sales such as those to straw purchasers.
+The law is being challenged in court.

 When a firearm is sold by a licensed dealer, the seller is required to provide a gun lock, unless the firearm itself includes an integrated locking mechanism.

 It is illegal to sell, import, or manufacture a handgun "having a barrel, slide, frame or receiver which is a die casting of zinc alloy or any other nonhomogeneous metal which will melt or deform at a temperature of less than 800 degrees Fahrenheit."
 Private sales are exempt from this restriction, and it is legal to possess such a gun.